30196/30196/README.md

 **I don't care about controversies because I can't understand them.
 Even if you insult me, I won't get it.
 Be cautious when chatting with me – I'm very timid and I have social anxiety**

-I'm looking for help with **i like dirk strider and dave strider I'm not into shipping them romantically (like sibling incestpairings) I lean more toward a friendship-type relationship between them **
+ **i like dirk strider and dave strider I'm not into shipping them romantically (like sibling incestpairings) I lean more toward a friendship-type relationship between them **

 Usually, the person sitting next to me is just my own alt account**